ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.dotnet.markdown

 {PANEL: Methods return value}

-All above customization methods return the following:
+All of the above customization methods return the following:

 | `Query` return value         | |
 |-----------------------------| ----- |